jkulton/golinks/README.md

 # golinks

-[golinks](https://golinks.github.io/golinks/) in your Chrome-based browser, without the need to modify DNS settings or run a server.
+golinks in your browser, without the need to modify DNS settings or run a server.

-This is an unpacked Chrome extension which leverages the [`declarativeNetRequest`](https://developer.chrome.com/docs/extensions/reference/api/declarativeNetRequest) API handle redirecting golinks to actual URLs.
+This is an unpacked Chrome extension which leverages Chrome's [`declarativeNetRequest`](https://developer.chrome.com/docs/extensions/reference/api/declarativeNetRequest) to function as an all-in-one golinks system for personal, single-person use.

 ## Installation